RookieCol/flair-tutorial/README.md

 [![Flair](https://img.shields.io/badge/Powered%20by-Flair-ff69b4)](https://flair.dev)

 This repository contains boilerplate scripts, abis and schema for indexing (catch all contract events/transactions) and syncing it to your own database.

+This example would index events on the NFT collection Bored Ape Yatch Club in ethereum

+>Contract, check out the [etherscan](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d#code)

 > This example is for MongoDB, check out the [Database docs](https://docs.flair.dev/reference/database) for other databases.

 ## Table of Contents